slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'I’d rather have criticism from a genius than praise from an idiot.'*

+> *'You don't need mentors, you need action.'* -- Naval Ravikant*

-Feedback speeds up improvement but only take advice from mentors and "loving critics".
-Often they don't have the time to explain the logic behind their wisdom but they can show you the door.
+Feedback from mentors and «loving critics» speeds up improvement.
+Even if you can't understand the logic behind their wisdom, they can show you the door.

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*